 - Place your butter-flavored Crisco in the large bowl, and using your hand mixer or stand mixer fitted with a paddle attachment, mix until you achieve a fluffy texture.

 - Alternate adding in the powdered sugar and cocoa powder mix with the water while mixing at low speed.
 Want a thicker consistency for your frosting?
-Start with 3 Tbsp water and add a little bit more water as needed.
+Start with 3 tablespoon water and add a little bit more water as needed.

 Related Recipes from My Blog